jcarrasc7/REPO-DE-Prueba/README.md

 # Iris Species Classification Dashboard

 This interactive dashboard was developed in Streamlit.
-The project was first built in Google Colab, later organized into a GitHub repository, and finally deployed in Streamlit according to the professor’s instructions.
+The project was first built in Google Colab, later organized into a GitHub repository, and finally deployed in Streamlit in a interactive dashboard

 # Description
 This project is part of the Machine Learning Classification activity.